kylbutlr/public-chat-app/README.md

 #### React front-end for an old school public chat room application

-Old school public chat room application, inspired by AOL's Instant Messenger (AIM).
+Old school public chat room application.
 Register and login to a personal user account (no e-mail required), then create public chat messages that are visible for all other users.
 Also features responsive web design for cross-device compatibility.

 Created to be used with my [Public Chat API](https://github.com/kylbutlr/public-chat-api)